Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 3. PGP (Pretty Good Privacy)

-For most users, choosing a provider that offers automatic E2EE (like ProtonMail or Tutanota) provides the best balance of security and usability.
+For most users, choosing a secure email provider with automatic E2EE offers the best balance of email privacy and usability.

 1. Use secure alternatives for sensitive files